Meet The Receptionists

 Jessica spent the majority of her professional life in Los Angeles, where she worked as a freelance performing artist and educator.
 Some of her musical adventures include touring, performing, and/or recording with artists including Carla Bozulich (of Geraldine Fibbers/Evangelista), Harold Budd, Nels Cline, Devotchka, The Eels, Fun, Trevor Hall, The Heavy, Lavender Diamond, Eleni Mandell, Dave Matthews, Alissa Moreno, Alexi Murdoch, Sheila Nicholls, Linda Ronstadt, Spiritualized, James Tenney, Corin Tucker (of Sleater-Kinney), Steve Vai, Vitamin String Quartet, Voco, Scott Weiland, Emily Wells, The White Buffalo, and Wilco.
 She has also worked as a collaborator, performer, and/or music director with exceptional visual artists, composers, and performance artists such as Harold Budd, Vinny Golia, Mike Kelley, Pauline Oliveros, Stephen Prina, Susan Silton, and James Tenney.
 Jessica has appeared on The Tonight Show, The Late Late Show, the NBC Music Video Awards, KPFK's Global Village, KUSC's Arts Alive, and has been a soloist for films Mean Creek, The Strangers, The Covenant, and Levity.

 Amelia is a violin instructor, freelance performer, and recording artist based out of Missoula, MT, who specializes in alternative violin styles such as bluegrass, blues, rock, jazz, country, folk, and Norwegian hardingfele music.
 She is an active member of the Hardanger Fiddle Association of America, National Association for Music Education, and the American Federation of Musicians Western Montana Musicians Local 498-642.
 An accomplished classical performer as well, Amelia completed her Masters of Music in Violin Performance at Ohio University, studying under Dr. Solomiya Ivakhiv and Dr. Stephen Miahky.
 She earned her Bachelor of Music with Elective Studies in Business from the University of Puget Sound where she studied violin with Dr. Maria Sampen and Timothy Christie.
-She currently performs in the Missoula Symphony Viola Section and Glacier Symphony Violin Section.
-In 2009, she studied traditional Irish fiddling with Brendan Mulkere at the Hammersmith Irish Cultural Center in London.
+She currently performs in the String Orchestra of the Rockies Viola Section and with Glacier Symphony.
+She is also pursuing a Master of Arts in Music Psychology in Education, Performance and Wellbeing at the University of Sheffield, UK.